chromecide/Flux-Node/StorageManager/README.md

 ### Deleting Data

-## Stores and the Storage Manager
+## Stores and the StorageManager

-Stores are the objects that allow the StoreManager to provide a consistent interface for data within Flux Singularity, providing a link between the Flux Singularity functions and the equivalent functionality of the associated database engine.
+Stores are the objects that allow the StorageManager to provide a consistent interface for data within Flux Singularity, providing a link between the Flux Singularity functions and the equivalent functionality of the associated database engine.

-## Store Manager Events
+## StorageManager Events

-As with everything else in FluxSingularity, the StoreManager is an instance of the event emitter.
-The following events may be emitted by the StoreManager.
+As with everything else in FluxSingularity, the StorageManager is an instance of the event emitter.
+The following events may be emitted by the StorageManager.

 ### Store.Connected